 3 hours.
 Provides an understanding of organizational systems, planning, decision process, and how information is used for decision support in organizations.
-Course covers quality and decision theory, information theory, and practice essential for providing viable information to the organization.
-Course outlines the concepts of information systems (IS) for competitive advantage, data as resource, IS and IT planning and implementation, total quality management (TQM) and re-engineering, project management and development of systems and enduser computing.
+This course covers quality and decision theory, information theory, and practice essential for providing viable information to the organization.
+The course outlines the concepts of information systems (IS) for competitive advantage, data as resource, IS and IT planning and implementation, total quality management (TQM) and re-engineering, project management and development of systems and end-user computing.